thecreation/jquery-asSpinner/README.md

 # jQuery spiner

-The powerful jQuery plugin that creates spinner. <a href="http://amazingsurge.github.io/jquery-spiner/">Project page and demos</a><br />
+The powerful jQuery plugin that creates spinner that allows you to spin articles with button. <a href="http://amazingsurge.github.io/jquery-spiner/">Project page and demos</a><br />
 Download: <a href="https://github.com/amazingSurge/jquery-spiner/archive/master.zip">jquery-spiner-master.zip</a>

 ***

 ## Features

+* **Spin a number range** — Provide a range of numbers with an interval to spin these values
 * **Keyboard navigation support** — use `Arrow up/down` to navigate
 * **Lightweight size** — 1 kb gzipped
+* **Looping Spinner** — once you reach to the end, it can automatically start over again

 ## Dependencies
 * <a href="http://jquery.com/" target="_blank">jQuery 1.83+</a>